-Australia’s economic and security interests remain inextricably linked with the countries of Southeast Asia.
-With a population of 620 million and a combined GDP of around US$2.5 trillion, the region remains an increasingly important partner for Australian trade and investment.
-In 2014, total trade with ASEAN countries amounted to over $100 billion, more than with Japan, the European Union or the United States.
+Australia's economic and security interests remain inextricably linked with the countries of Southeast Asia.
+With a population of around 6 37 million and a combined GDP of around US$2.5 trillion, the ASEAN region is an important partner for Australian trade and investment.
+In 2016, total trade with ASEAN countries amounted to over $ 93 billion, more than with the US and Japan .

-Australia became the first of ASEAN’s ten dialogue partners in 1974.
-At the 40th Anniversary Commemorative Summit in Burma in November 2014, Australia and ASEAN entered into a Strategic Partnership, in recognition of the depth and breadth of Australia-ASEAN cooperation over many years and acknowledging the potential for still greater mutual engagement.
+Australia became the first of ASEAN's ten dialogue partners in 1974.
+At the 40th Anniversary Commemorative Summit in Myanmar in November 2014, Australia and ASEAN entered into a Strategic Partnership, in recognition of the depth and breadth of Australia-ASEAN cooperation over many years .

 The declaration of the ASEAN Economic Community offers a potential avenue for Australian business to capitalise on the region's economic dynamism.
 This includes attracting the large amounts of capital in the region to invest in Australia.

-People-to-people ties are exceptionally robust, through education links, two-way tourist traffic and migration.
-There were over one million ASEAN visitors to Australia in 2014 and over 100,000 students from ASEAN countries enrolled to study in Australia – nearly 18% of all international students.
+People-to-people ties are robust.
+There were over 1.3 million ASEAN visitors to Australia in 2016 and around 100,000 students from ASEAN countries enrolled to study in Australia – nearly 18% of all international students.
 According to the 2016 Australian census, around 860,000 respondents claimed an ASEAN country as their country of birth.

 ASEAN-Australia documents and links